Juloos/MCDatapack.BetterBacap/storage_description.md

         // The team name, which is either "any" or a team color.
         team: [
             {
-                // The team this page belongs to, for convenience.
+                // The team this page belongs to, for macro convenience.
                 team: `corresponding team`,

                 // The following arguments are stringified raw JSON texts,